swiftlang/swift-evolution/proposals/0290-negative-availability.md

 But in this case, doing so will cause the statement to always return **false** for macOS.
 This makes perfect sense since it's impossible to run this app in a version where the fallback needs to be applied, but we can definitely see how someone would have to look at this multiple times to comprehend it.

-The thing is, this is *also* true for the `#available` case.
+The thing is, this is *also* true for the already existing `#available` statement.
 Even though the statement returning true is easier to digest, the author personally still had to look at this 3 times to understand what was really going to happen:

 ```swift
 // Minimum deployment target: iOS 5 and macOS 13